The old saying “Familiarity breeds contempt” may be well known, but I wonder how much of our current problems rest with complacency?

 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
 Leave a note in the “Comments” box below to tell me what you think of today’s chapter.

-Wanting to speak with your Creator God?
+Wanting to have an honest relationship with your Maker?
 The rest of this webpage uses Jesus’ own prayer to help…[a]

 THE LORD’S PRAYER:

 1. Praise: “Our Father in heaven, hallowed be Your Name.
 Your Kingdom come!
 Your will be done on earth as it is in heaven …”

 You Lord made the heavens.
 Splendour and majesty are before You.
 Strength and glory are in Your dwelling place!
 [Psalm 96:5b-6]

 2. Ask: “…Give us today our daily bread…”